Common Cloud-Native Security Misconfigurations & Fixes

 Cloud-native architectures mean the introduction of new attack surfaces.
 Complex architectures with various network stack components can be involved in volatile Kubernetes pod scenarios, microservices architectures primarily relying on API-based integration across systems, or applications running outside the managed cloud environment.

-This article provides insight into some common cloud configuration errors and how to recognize them.
+This article provides insight into some common cloud configuration errors and how to recognise them.
 Even more importantly, this article explores how you can help avoid them in your various DevOps processes.

 Common cloud configuration errors